artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module2_B/README.md

       * Open the folder extracted from the archive and navigate to its ```new/board_files``` directory.
 Select this directory and copy it.
       * Open the folder that Vivado was installed in your system.
 Under this folder, navigate to its ```<version>/data/boards``` directory, then paste the ```board_files``` into this directory.

-4. Once you have installed Vivado, try to complete Lab 5 of the RVfpga package (you can find the document at ```RVfpga/RVfpgaEH1/RVfpga/Labs/Lab05```), where the bitstream for the RVfpga SoC is created.
-When you are creating the project in Vivado, at the point where you must select the board (in our case Nexys A7 or Nexys 4 DDR), you first need to click on the *Refresh* button to add these boards.
-If this does not work, you can also manually install the Board Files:
+4. Once you have installed Vivado, try to complete Lab 5 of the RVfpga package (you can find the document at ```RVfpga/RVfpgaEH1/RVfpga/Labs/Lab05``` or download it here: [RVfpga - Lab 5](https://drive.google.com/file/d/1Gog7lo21UIhuyloG2djle5vAtvvlRq84/view?usp=sharing)), where the bitstream for the RVfpga SoC is created.
-    * Download the archive [vivado-boards](https://github.com/Digilent/vivado-boards/archive/master.zip?_ga=2.158467251.828100773.1587959567-2022567073.1577108610) and extract it.
-    * Open the folder extracted from the archive and navigate to its ```new/board_files``` directory.
-Select this directory and copy it.
-    * Open the folder that Vivado was installed in your system.
-Under this folder, navigate to its ```<version>/data/boards``` directory, then paste the ```board_files``` into this directory.

 ---